swisscom-api/doc/examples/voice/voip/voice_voip_v1.md

 ## How to configured your clientId/consumerSecret

-In order to set up your client_id and consumer_secret which has been assigned to your developer accoun, you have to change the two following properties under: **{glassfish4Path}\glassfish\domains\domain1\applications\voipapis\application.properties**
+In order to set up your client_id and consumer_secret which has been assigned to your developer account, you have to change the two following properties under: **{glassfish4Path}\glassfish\domains\domain1\applications\voipapis\application.properties**

 *   **local.consent_client_id**
 *   **local.consent_auth_header** (encoded with base64 - client_id:consumer_secret)